-His son, my grandfather Frank Takeshi Nakata (a Nisei, second generation) was number thirteen out of one-hundred of his graduating class, so he had intended on enlisting in the Japanese Naval Academy.
-Instead, he ended up on a farm in Brighton, CO due to his father’s request, along with his younger brother.
-If that hadn’t happened, this post probably wouldn’t be as long.
+His son, my grandfather Frank Takeshi Nakata, also an Issei (born in Japan) was thirteen out of one-hundred of his graduating class, so he had intended on enlisting in the Japanese Naval Academy.
+Instead of enlisting, he ended up on a farm in Brighton, CO at his father’s request, along with his younger brother.
+If this had not happened, this post would possibly be a lot shorter.

-He was also the first individual in CO in 1972 to be presented the 5th-degree Emperor award “Order of the Sacred Treasure” (zui-ho-sho ju-kosho) service medal.
+He was also the first individual in Colorado to be presented the 5th-degree Emperor award “Order of the Sacred Treasure” (zui-ho-sho ju-kosho) service medal.
 This award recognized my grandfather’s outstanding contribution toward promoting a good relationship between Japan and the United States.

 JDM, Off-Road, to Carbon Ceramic